Offshore off-licence

 The offshore off-licence is the name coined by the media to describe a 2004 venture to bring "tax- and duty-free" alcohol and cigarettes to Teesside, England, by selling the imported goods from a boat anchored just outside the UK's 12-mile limit.
 Two businessmen, Phil Berriman and Trevor Lyons, a maritime law expert, used the latter's 72-foot staysail schooner Rich Harvest to transport large quantities of cigarettes and spirits from Heligoland (a tiny island in the German Bight, off Jutland, which is outside the EU VAT area) to Hartlepool.
 The vessel was anchored a little more than 12 miles offshore, and people from Hartlepool came out in private boats to buy the untaxed goods.
 Customers would then ostensibly be allowed to bring their purchases into the UK using their duty-free allowance.

-After a storm, the Rich Harvest put into port, flying the yellow Q flag to notify HM Customs & Excise (now HM Revenue & Customs) officers that dutiable goods were aboard.
-Customs were unsure what to do, and at first merely sought to make the vessel secure, to prevent unlawful unloading.
-The next day, a higher authority ordered the vessel to leave port within 36 hours, but just as the vessel was about to leave, Customs changed their mind and refused to allow the vessel and its cargo to depart.
+After a storm, the Rich Harvest put into port, flying the yellow Q flag to notify HM Customs & Excise (now HM Revenue & Customs) that dutiable goods were aboard.
+Customs officers were unsure what to do, and at first merely sought to make the vessel secure, to prevent unlawful unloading; but the next day, the Customs hierarchy ordered the vessel to leave port within 36 hours.

+Then, just as the vessel was about to leave, Customs changed their mind and refused to allow the vessel and its cargo to depart.
 The cargo was seized and taken to a bonded Customs warehouse.
 Some weeks later, Customs decided to return the goods, but demanded that they be exported immediately.
 The goods were loaded onto a different vessel, a former Trinity House support vessel called the Cornish Maiden.
 The much more valuable Rich Harvest was not used this time, in case it became liable to seizure and forfeiture.